fuqcool/fuqcool.github.io/_posts/2014-02-11-know-js-array.md

 ---
 layout: post
 title: "Things you need to know about javascript arrays"
-categories: javascript array
+categories: javascript
 ---

 ### Array is Object

 Yes, you know that, what you might not know is `typeof([1, 2, 3]) === 'object'`?
 Wow, that's strange, shouldn't it be "array"?
 How should we test if an object is an array?
 Here is a trick that is used widely in javascript world:

 ``` javascript